lostallmymoney/Razer_Mouse_Linux/README.md

 	- `loop=myLoop=startOnRelease` begins loop on key release.
 	- `loop=myLoop=stopOnRelease` stops loop on key release.
 	- `loop=myLoop=toggle` toggles the loop on/off with each press.
-	- `loop=myLoop=togglerelease` toggles the loop on/off with each release.
+	- `loop=myLoop=toggleOnRelease` toggles the loop on/off with each release.
 - **Only one instance per loop**: Each loop can have only one running instance at a time.
 Starting a loop while it's already running will stop the old instance and start a new one.
 - **Loops can include other loops**: Inside a `loop=` or `loop2=` definition, you can call other loops using `loop=anotherLoop=start`, `loop=anotherLoop=stop`, or negative numbers like `loop=anotherLoop=-5` (for fixed-count loops without auto-stop).
 You can also have a plain loop or loop2 inside a loop or loop2, all nested loops will stop with their mother loop.
 - **All press-phase actions compatible with functions are also compatible with loops**, including nested `loop` / `loop2` calls.